frankgolub/DRLND_Tennis_Project_3/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Linux_NoVis.zip) (version 2) to obtain the "headless" version of the environment.
 You will **not** be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.  (_To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)

-5. In the DRLND GitHub repository, create folders `deep-reinforcement-learning/unity_environments/Vis_20_agents` and `deep-reinforcement-learning/unity_environments/NoVis_20_agents`, place the downloaded environments inside, and unzip the files.
+5. In the DRLND GitHub repository, create folders `deep-reinforcement-learning/unity_environments/Tennis_Linux` and `deep-reinforcement-learning/unity_environments/Tennis_Linux_NoVis`, place the downloaded environments inside, and unzip the files.

 ### Training and Visualization

-1. Navigate to `p2_continuous-control/` and run the following:
+1. Navigate to `p3_collab-compet/` and run the following:

 ```
 conda activate drlnd
-jupyter notebook Continuous_Control.ipynb
+jupyter notebook Tennis.ipynb
 ```

 2. To train the environment without visualization, set the variable **visible_environment** to **False**. <br /> At the top of the jupyter notebook, click *Kernel -> Restart & Run All*.